| Program start date | Application deadline |

 - The Ageing of Aircraft Systems

-The course is taught by Dr Craig Lawson, with over fifteen years of experience in research and teaching at Cranfield.
+The course is directed by Dr. Craig Lawson, who has been involved in research and teaching at Cranfield for over fifteen years.
 He teaches airframe systems design and aircraft performance to full-time and part-time MSc students and supervises research projects at MSc and PhD levels.
-He also works on consultancy and research projects with clients like BAE Systems, MBD, Boeing, and Airbus.